 Each year, the Office of Instructional Development and the Faculty Instructional Development Committee (FIDC) fund a number of Summer Mini-Project Grants designed to support faculty working on significant teaching/assessment projects that go beyond normal course preparation and can be completed in 1-2 weeks of full-time effort during the summer.
-Projects may relate to individual classes or to department/program needs.
+Projects should be focussed on enhancing student learning and may relate to individual classes or to department/program needs.
 For example:

 - analyzing data collected in conjunction with the department's assessment plan